INDEX

 • Promote development of products and services that contribute to solving climate-related issues for our business partners

-Increased procurement costs due to higher raw material prices Medium Medium
+Increased procurement costs due to higher raw material prices Small Small

 • Strengthen cooperation with suppliers concerning purchasing terms and conditions, such as minimum order quantity adjustments and delivery dates

-Physical risk Urgent Decreased sales due to supply chain disruptions and distribution delays caused by extreme weather conditions Small Medium
+Physical risk Urgent Decline in sales due to supply chain disruptions and logistics delays due to abnormal weather Small Medium

 • We formulated a BCP to mitigate damage in the event of a major disaster due to climate change or an increase in casualty insurance premiums.
 We will review it in the future to further reduce risk.